aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     1. You can access current request like you normally would.
     2. [Shared context is available](#sharing-contextual-data) to any middleware, Router and App instances. <br/ ><br/> Alternatively, you can use `**context` kwargs which will only be available for middlewares.
     3. Get response from the next middleware (if any) or from `/todos` route.
-    4. You can manipulate headers, body, or status code before returning it
+    4. You can manipulate headers, body, or status code before returning it.
-    5. Register one or more middlewares in order of execution
+    5. Register one or more middlewares in order of execution.

 === "middleware_getting_started_output.json"